Golden Flower in Winston-Salem and Region

 For three decades, Master Annukka Holland has worked side-by-side with San Gee Tam to co-create the Golden Flower community.
 Since the early 90’s, Annukka has studied all aspects of Tai Chi and Chi Gong for use in self-cultivation and physical health and balance.
 As Golden Flower’s co-creator and recently conferred master, Annukka has devoted her life to creating spaces for people to increase their well-being and physical health.
 She teaches at Heavenly Way Retreat, and conducts instructor trainings all over the world.
 She’s also a master gardener, natural horsemanship advocate, and the co-creator of beautiful spaces…both inside and outside.

-Marti Lillich started tai chi in 1998 and has been instructing for almost 20 years.
-Currently she teaches at Walkertown Branch Library and a Senior Residential Facility in Greensboro.
+Marti Lillich started tai chi in 1998 and has been instructing for 20 years.
+Currently she teaches at the W-S Shepherd Center, College Park Baptist Church, Walkertown Branch Library and a senior residential facility in Greensboro.
 Contact Marti directly

-Michelle Carter began tai chi in 2005 and has been instructing for 12 years.
+Michelle Carter began tai chi in 2005 and has been instructing for 13 years.
 She credits tai chi and meditation for her healing from significant health and well-being challenges, including scoliosis.
-A retired RN, Michelle teaches at Wake Forest University and a Senior Residential Facility in Greensboro.
+A retired RN, Michelle teaches at a senior residential facility in Greensboro.
 Contact Michelle directly

 Rick Reich’s Tai Chi practice began in 2005, and he’s been an Instructor since 2010.
 He loves the practice of tai chi and especially loves sharing it with others.

 Jerry Hopping started tai chi 19 years ago, earning his instructor certification in 2016.
 A retired physician assistant, he worked from 1984-2013 in Internal Medicine/Geriatrics at Wake Forest Baptist Health.
-He teaches at Wake Forest University, Walkertown Library & Senior Residential Facilities in Winston-Salem.
+He teaches at the W-S Shepherd Center, Walkertown Library & senior residential facilities in Winston-Salem.
 Contact Jerry directly.

-The newest Golden Flower instructor in the US, Mark Fleming has been studying tai chi for 10 years.
-He teaches free classes at Walkertown Branch Library, Fridays, 10-11 am and at College Park Baptist Church in Greensboro, Tuesdays, 7-8 pm, and at a Senior Residential Facility in Greensboro.
+Mark Fleming has been studying tai chi for 13 years & instructing for four.
+He teaches at Walkertown Branch Library, Central Library, College Park Baptist Church and the W-S Shepherd Center.
 Contact Mark directly